Sign language interpreters

 HCA will only provide reimbursement for requests that are submitted through ProviderOne with a prior authorization (PA) number and are for:

-• Apple Health (Medicaid) client
+- Apple Health client

-• An eligible health care service
+- An eligible health care service

-• An enrolled Medicaid provider
+- An enrolled Medicaid provider

 Hourly interpreter rates are reimbursed at the full rate posted on the ODHH interpreter webpage, or a maximum of $55 per hour.
 You must provide proof of payment for reimbursement.
-You may also be eligible for reimbursement of mileage, travel time, parking, ferry, and toll expenses.
+You may also be eligible for reimbursement of mileage, airfare, travel time, rideshare, parking, ferry, and toll expenses.
 You must submit paid receipts for travel expenses and must be included on the ProviderOne claim.

 How do I get reimbursed?